 When responding to the question on whether the respondent expressed his desire to ask asylum, his response was the following: yes I said “give me stay”.

-He mentioned his finger prints were recorded in this police station, as well as shoes, coats, bag, etc (which were not returned afterwards).
-After the interview, they got taken to another “place” and there they had to give their mobiles and money (also not returned).
-From this second “place”, the Slovenian police subsequently drove the 17-year-old and his friend to the Slovenian border with Croatian and handed them over to Croatian auhtorities, who in their turn drove them across the country to the border with BiH , in the area surrounding the city of Velika Kladusa.
-There, the respondent and his friend were taken unloaded from the vehicle and told to walk When asked about the time of the pushback into Bosnia and Herzegovina, the respondent stated that it was around midnight.
+He stated that his finger prints were recorded in this police station, as well as shoes, coats, bag, etc (which were reportedly not returned afterwards).
+After the interview, they got taken to another “place” and there they had to give their mobiles and money (also reported not returned).
+From this second “place”, the officers described as and presumed to be Slovenian authorities subsequently drove the 17-year-old and his friend to the Slovenian border with Croatia and reportedly handed them over to what the respondent described as Croatian authorities.
+These officers in turn drove them across the country to the border with BiH , in the area surrounding the city of Velika Kladusa.
+There, the respondent and his friend were reportedly unloaded from the vehicle and told to walk When asked about the time of the pushback into Bosnia and Herzegovina, the respondent stated that it was around midnight.